|

 and consulted his lawyers.
 We soon heard rumors, but we didn’t take them -

 or him - very seriously.
+By

 the time we were told that we’d badly underestimated an ego scorned, I’d